MaryIsbell/Editing/natturnerdocumentingsouth.md

 and hoisting a window, entered and came down stairs, unbarred the door, and removed the guns from their places.
 It was then observed that I must spill the first blood.
-On which, armed with a hatchet, and accompanied by Will, I entered my master\'s chamber, it being dark, I could not give a death blow, the hatchet glanced from his head, he sprang from the bed and called his wife, it was his last word, Will laid him dead, with a blow of his axe, and Mrs. Travis shared the same fate, as she lay in
+On which, armed with a hatchet, and accompanied by Will, I entered my master's chamber, it being dark, I could not give a death blow, the hatchet glanced from his head, he sprang from the bed and called his wife, it was his last word, Will laid him dead, with a blow of his axe, and Mrs. Travis shared the same fate, as she lay in